do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2020-02-09-SVG-icons-from-PNG-custom-fonts-and-sprites.md

 last_modified_at: 2020-02-09T18:02:00Z

-title: "SVG-icon from PNG-cartoon + 2 ways of using custom icons"
+title: "PNG cartoon to SVG icon + 2 ways of using custom icons"
 tags: [Content, svg icons, custom font, manga, SEO]
 description: "Content is King, but the presentation is royal &#9812; entourage.
 What we'll do: Create SVG icons from PNG &#10004; Generate an SVG sprite or icon font &#10004; Use SVG icons and play with CSS styling"
 keywords: "png to svg"